starkinfra/sdk-python/README.md

 ### Query CreditNotes

-You can query multiple credit notes according to filters.
+You can query multiple CreditNotes according to filters.

 ```python
 import starkinfra